Omar Brown (safety): Denver Broncos

 After going unselected in the 2024 NFL draft, Brown signed with the Denver Broncos as an undrafted free agent.
 He was also drafted in the 10th and final round (76th overall) of the 2024 UFL draft by the DC Defenders.
 On August 26, 2024, he was waived by the Broncos.

 Green Bay Packers

-On August 29, 2024, Brown signed to the Green Bay Packers practice squad.
+On August 29, 2024, Brown signed to the Green Bay Packers' practice squad.
 On December 23, he was elevated from the Packers' practice squad ahead of their week 16 matchup against the New Orleans Saints.
 Brown made his NFL debut later that same day, playing 14 total snaps in the 34–0 shutout victory.
 He was elevated again the next two weeks.

 Brown signed a reserve/future contract with Green Bay on January 13, 2025.
 On August 26, 2025, he was placed on injured reserve; he was later released on September 5.

+Miami Dolphins

+On January 13, 2026, Brown signed a reserve/futures contract with the Miami Dolphins.
+On August 12, Brown was waived with an injury settlement.